Cubeir/Minecraft-RTX-Bug-Tracking/README.md

-# Minecraft RTX Bug Tracking
 Below you will find a complete list of every known and reported Minecraft RTX issue, as well as their current status on Mojang's issue reporting site, [Mojira](https://bugs.mojang.com/).

 The issues are listed based on priority, if an issue you've encountered is missing from this list, and you believe it is related to the game, report it through Mojira, but if you think it is related to Vanilla RTX, or Vanilla RTX App, report it to Cubeir

-If a reported or known Minecraft RTX issue is missing from this list in particular, please [create an issue](https://github.com/Cubeir/Minecraft-RTX-Bug-Tracking/issues) or [pull request](https://github.com/Cubeir/Minecraft-RTX-Bug-Tracking/pulls) so others can see it appear here.
+If a reported or known Minecraft RTX issue is missing from this list in particular, a bug is miscategorized, has the wrong link, etc... please [open an issue](https://github.com/Cubeir/Minecraft-RTX-Bug-Tracking/issues) or [a pull request](https://github.com/Cubeir/Minecraft-RTX-Bug-Tracking/pulls).

 ## 🟥 Unresolved

+These issues have been reported on Mojira, regardless of confirmation status, they remain unresolved.
+(Sorted based on severity, from highest to lowest).

 - [MCPE-194207](https://bugs.mojang.com/browse/MCPE/issues/MCPE-194207) - Placing or breaking blocks causes surrounding blocks to flicker with Ray Tracing enabled
 - [MCPE-194870](https://bugs.mojang.com/browse/MCPE/issues/MCPE-194870) - Most entity textures appear completely black with Ray Tracing